Aerial view of the coastal village of Soufrière in St Lucia. Miriam Park/Shutterstock

 5. Castries

-Best city for shopping
+Best for shopping

-The Castries Market is the heartbeat of St Lucia's capital and a veritable treasure trove of local wares – find everything from woven baskets, carved wooden sculptures, and fragrant spices to unusual trinkets made from coconut shells and calabash.
+The Castries Market is the heartbeat of St Lucia's capital and a veritable treasure trove of local wares – find everything from woven baskets, carved wooden sculptures and fragrant spices to unusual trinkets made from coconut shells and calabash.

 Saturdays buzz with energy as locals descend upon the market at the break of dawn, weaving through stalls brimming with local produce and freshly picked herbs.
 Wander out back to purchase a coconut from one of the open-backed vans parked in the large lot.
 I like to have the vendor break the husk open to scoop out the translucent jelly.
 It’s even better – and crunchier – when it’s on the cusp of the firmer copra state.